zulip/zulip/docs/subsystems/dependencies.md

 the provision script; `vagrant up` will boot the machine, and will also run an initial provision the first time only.

+### PROVISION_VERSION

+In `version.py`, we have a special parameter, `PROVISION_VERSION`, which is used to help ensure developers don't spend time debugging test/linter/etc. failures that actually were caused by the developer rebasing and forgetting to provision".  `PROVISION_VERSION` has a format of `x.y`; when `x` doesn't match the value from the last time the user provisioned, or `y` is higher than than the value from last time, most Zulip tools will crash early and ask the user to provision.
+This has empirically made a huge impact on how often developers spend time debugging a "weird failure" after rebasing that had an easy solution.
+(Of course, the other key part of achieving this is all the work that goes into making sure that `provision` reliably leaves the development environment in a good state.)

+`PROVISION_VERSION` must be manually updated when making changes that require re-running provision, so don't forget about it!

 ## Philosophy on adding third-party dependencies

 In the Zulip project, we take a pragmatic approach to third-party